PropulseNTNU/flight_computer/README.md

 src/FSM/states
 2. Put your code/changes inside the xxxx_state.cpp file
-3. If you would like to only test your state, edit the START_STATE variable inside the sensor_interface.ino file to XXXX in capital letters.
+3. If you would like to only test your state, edit the START_STATE variable inside the flight_computer.ino file to XXXX in capital letters.
 4. If you would like to test the entry of the state, locate the previous state under src/FSM inside the states.h file(The previous state inside the enum state).
 5. Simply save all changes and then hit upload.